Royal and Venerable Confraternity of the Most Blessed Sacrament of Mafra

 Over time, the confraternity has been the custodian of several relics.
 Those include Louis XV of France's coronation shirt, which he wore for the ceremony in Reims Cathedral.

 The confraternity also holds the largest collection of processional mannequin-style images (Portuguese: imagens de vestir or imagens de roca) in the country.
 Some of these are still used for religious processions.

 Part of the confraternity ceremonies and religious functions take place with the sound of the basilica's six historical pipe organs and two Mafra carillons.

+It is a Catholic institution with a traditionalist tendency.
+On November 4, 2017, the brotherhood promoted the visit to Mafra of the conservative Cardinal Raymond Leo Burke, known for being an opponent of Pope Francis and supporter of Donald Trump.

 History

 The confraternity was created in the 16th century, at the St. Andrew's Church.
 The first record of the confraternity appears in a will dated 14 March 1597, and the oldest document of the confraternity is the Statutes agreement of 5 June 1725.

 Dom Tomás Xavier de Lima, 13th Viscount of Vila Nova de Cerveira and 1st Marquis of Ponte de Lima, Secretary of State of the Kingdom of Portugal from 1 April 1786 to 15 December 1788, was a member of the confraternity.
 Another member was the Capitão-Mor (High-Captain) of Mafra, José Máximo de Carvalho, mentioned by William Beckford in his diary.

 In 1835, after the extinction of religious orders in Portugal, the confraternity moved to the Basilica of Our Lady and St. Anthony in Mafra, at the invitation of Queen Maria II of Portugal.

 In 1866 the Civil Government bequeathed the assets of the extinct Third Order of St. Francis to this institution, and later also received the assets of the extinct Confraternity of the Lord Jesus of the Stations of Mafra (Portuguese: Irmandade do Senhor Jesus dos Passos de Mafra), while assigning to the confraternity the responsibility of organising all processions according to the local religious calendar.

 The confraternity remained under the patronage of the Portuguese monarchy until the proclamation of the Republic in 1910.
 Manuel II, the last King of Portugal was a lifetime honorary member of the confraternity.
 In 1953, after the return of the Procession of the Seven Sorrows of Our Lady, the confraternity received the assets of the extinct Confraternity of Our Lady of Sorrows of Mafra (Irmandade de Nossa Senhora das Dores de Mafra, in Portuguese), again with the responsibility of organising this procession annually.

 On 10 November 2020, Pope Francis granted a canonical coronation to the image of Our Lady of Solitude guarded by the confraternity.
 This announcement was made public on 13 December 2020 with the Mafra carillons playing the Inno e Marcia Pontificale.
-The coronation is set to take place on 17 September 2023, simultaneously with the Fourth Pan-European Forum of Brotherhoods and Confraternities.
+The statue was crowned on 17 September 2023 with a crown personally blessed by Pope Francis, simultaneously with the Fourth Pan-European Forum of Brotherhoods and Confraternities.